AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Usage scenario {#usagescenario}

 Using Learning Manager API, developers can build self-contained applications that extend the functionality of Learning Manager or integrate Learning Manager with other enterprise applications workflows.
 You can develop a web application, desktop client or a mobile app using any technology of your choice.
-As a developer you can access your application data from within Learning Manager.&nbsp;The deployment of the application that you develop is external to the Learning Manager platform and you have full control over the software development lifecycle as the application evolves.
+As a developer you can access your application data from within Learning Manager.
+The deployment of the application that you develop is external to the Learning Manager platform and you have full control over the software development lifecycle as the application evolves.
 Typically, applications are developed by a customer organization for use with their Learning Manager account, and these applications are private to that specific customer organization.
 Also, Adobe partners can build generic applications with Learning Manager API, that can be used by a large set of Learning Manager customers.

 # Learning Manager API {#apidescription}

 The Learning Manager API is based on principles of REST, and exposes key elements of the Learning Manager Object Model to application developers through HTTP.
 Before knowing the details of the API endpoints and the HTTP methods, developers can become familiar with the various Learning Manager objects, their attributes and inter-relationships.
 Once the models are understood, it will be useful to get a basic understanding of the structure of API requests and responses, and a few common programming terms that we use generically across the API.

-For details of the various API endpoints and methods, refer to the&nbsp; [Learning Manager API documentation](https://captivateprime.adobe.com/docs/primeapi/v2/).
+For details of the various API endpoints and methods, refer to the  [Learning Manager API documentation](https://captivateprime.adobe.com/docs/primeapi/v2/).

 ## API authentication {#apiauthentication}

-When writing an application that makes API calls to Prime, you have to register your application using the Integration Admin app.&nbsp;
+When writing an application that makes API calls to Prime, you have to register your application using the Integration Admin app.

-Learning Manager APIs use OAuth 2.0 framework to authenticate and authorize your client applications.&nbsp;
+Learning Manager APIs use OAuth 2.0 framework to authenticate and authorize your client applications.

 **Procedure**

-**1. Set up your application&nbsp;**
+**1. Set up your application **

-You can set up your application with client id and client secret to use the proper end points.&nbsp;Once you register your application, you can get the clientId and clientSecret.
-Get URL should be used in browser as it authenticates the Learning Manager users using their pre-configured accounts such as SSO, Adobe ID, and so on.&nbsp;
+You can set up your application with client id and client secret to use the proper end points.
+Once you register your application, you can get the clientId and clientSecret.
+Get URL should be used in browser as it authenticates the Learning Manager users using their pre-configured accounts such as SSO, Adobe ID, and so on.

-GET&nbsp;https://captivateprime.adobe.com/oauth/o/authorize?client_id=<Enter&nbsp;your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<one or more comma separated scopes>&response_type=CODE.
+GET https://captivateprime.adobe.com/oauth/o/authorize?client_id=<Enter your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<one or more comma separated scopes>&response_type=CODE.

 After successful authentication, your browser redirects to the redirect_uri mentioned in the above URL.
 A parameter **code** is appended along with the redirect uri.

 **2. Get refresh token from code**

-POST&nbsp;https://captivateprime.adobe.com/oauth/token&nbsp;Content-Type: application/x-www-form-urlencoded
+POST https://captivateprime.adobe.com/oauth/token Content-Type: application/x-www-form-urlencoded

 Body of the post request: